Heisenberg-tr/zirinus-repo/README.md

-# Zirinus Repository
+# Zirinus Repo
-This repo contains online assets of Zirinus that including but not limited to:
+This repository contains online resources of Zirinus.
-- All of Zirinus releases and installation files
-- Zirinus client ID's that got banned from reporting any more feedback (This feature is not avaiable yet)
-- Preloader  version support table (eg x preloader supports version up to x.y.z)